 Many of our classrooms have a strong commitment to recycling and "less-trash" lunches.
-Children gather leftover vegetable scraps from lunches for our worm bins, which produce castings to enrich soil in the gardens.
-Excess scraps are delivered to our friends at the Dirt Factory, a project of the University City District.
+Children gather leftover vegetable scraps from lunches for our compost and worm bins, which produce castings to enrich soil in the gardens.

 From time to time, classroom may initiate a recycling drive to collect non-recyclable, post-consumer waste, such as toothpaste tubes, diaper packages, and dried markers the classrooms-helping to turn trash into useful objects!